-Over 1.2 million subscriptions have been cancelled since the summer of 2021 as consumers try to regain control of their everyday spending, according to Lloyds Bank.
+In the summer of 2021, Lloyds Bank found that over 1.2 million subscriptions were cancelled as consumers tried to regain control of their everyday spending.
 Almost half of the subscriptions cancelled were TV, film and music streaming services.

 According to the bank, 17.6% of cancellations were marketplace (e.g eBay) subscriptions and a further 7.6% were gym and fitness memberships.
-The findings, gathered from its in-app subscription management tool, suggest that consumers may be cutting back on their household spending due to the recent increase in living costs.
-The results are a stark contrast to the 70% increase in subscription sign-ups between January 2020 and March 2021.
+The findings, gathered from its in-app subscription management tool, suggested that consumers were cutting back on their household spending due to an increase in living costs.

-In this article, we take a look at how you can check what subscriptions you are paying for and how you can cancel them.
+In this article, we share how you can check what subscriptions you are paying for and how to can cancel them.
 We also look at how you can take hold of your everyday spending by setting up a budget and tips to save money on your household bills.

 How to find unwanted subscriptions

 With the cost of living increasing, now may be a good time to evaluate your spending and see if there are any areas where you can cut back costs.
 There are a variety of apps now available that connect to your bank accounts and highlight any unwanted or wasteful subscriptions.
 Check if your bank has an in-app subscription management tool that allows you to easily view and cancel the subscriptions in just a few clicks.
 If it doesn't, you could use an external budgeting app or budgeting spreadsheet to highlight your subscription payments.
 We go into more detail as to how the budgeting apps work below.